 The food industry is one of the largest on the planet, and people will always have to eat.
 This means if you are working anywhere along the food supply chain, you will always have a job.
-Although there are food companies that close or have layoffs, chances are you can apply your skills to other foods or processes, which I is a huge benefit of this degree.
+Although there are food companies that close or have layoffs, chances are you can apply your skills to other foods or processes, which is a huge benefit of this degree.

 2. Diverse environment

-When working in the food industry, there are literally thousands of different jobs available.
+When working in the food industry, there are thousands of different jobs available.
 You aren’t limited to lab work or a desk job.
-There is something for everyone, whether it be in quality, R&D, sales, marketing, manufacturing, teaching or in government.
+There is something for everyone, whether it be in quality, R&D, sales, marketing, manufacturing, teaching, or in government.
 The food science degree is inherently multidisciplinary, which opens up a myriad of opportunities.

 3. Salary possibilities

 A degree in food science offers many opportunities to earn top-dollar salaries.
-The median salary in 2015 for people with a degree in food science was estimated more than $80,000 and even higher for those with graduate degrees.
+The median salary in 2015 for people with a degree in food science was estimated at more than $80,000 and even higher for those with graduate degrees.
 Median starting salaries were $44,000.
 People who got into management positions made six figures and above.

 4. The food

-If you love food you will definitely enjoy working in this industry.
+If you love food, you will enjoy working in this industry.
 Whether you are creating exciting new products, testing products for quality, or doing research, you will be exposed to a plethora of amazing food.
 You will discover dishes and flavor combinations you have never even knew existed (and may even like it).

 5. Travel opportunities